patchkit-net/patchkit-launcher-qt/CODE_STYLE.md

 ### General
 * Every header file must contain a compilation guard `#pragma once` at the top of the file.
 * Curly brackets belong on separate lines
-* We use spaces for indentatino, 4 of them
+* We use spaces for indentation, 4 of them
 * Use descriptive names, avoid abbreviations

 ### Type modifiers